6 DIY Cardinal Birdhouse Plans You Can Build Today (with Pictures)

 1. Two-Story DIY Birdhouse

-With two stories, this birdhouse has enough room for three different bird families.
-Of course, three different birds will likely not use this birdhouse simultaneously, as they can be a bit territorial.
-However, it does give birds a few different options as to where they would like to set up shop.
+With two stories, this birdhouse has enough room for three bird families.
+Of course, three birds will likely not use this birdhouse simultaneously, as they can be a bit territorial.
+However, it gives birds a few options for where they would like to set up shop.

 We particularly like that this plan has an open area on the side, which allows it to be large enough for bigger birds that usually don’t set up their nest in birdhouses.
-This little area can also double as a bird feeder, though that may discourage birds from actually using it as a birdhouse.
+This little area can also double as a bird feeder, which may discourage birds from using it as a birdhouse.

 2. No-Saw DIY Birdhouse

 This birdhouse is designed to be built entirely without a saw.
-It is an excellent option for children and teens who don’t have the skill to use a saw just yet but are old enough to build a birdhouse with little help.
-With the proper hole size, this birdhouse can be used by cardinals as well.
+It is an excellent option for children and teens who don’t have the skills to use a saw but are old enough to build a birdhouse with a little help.
+With the proper hole size, the birdhouse can also be used by cardinals.

-Building this birdhouse is exceptionally inexpensive.
+Constructing the birdhouse is inexpensive.
 Of course, you can paint and decorate it however you would like.
-If you’re looking for a birdhouse to build with your children or on a strict budget, we particularly recommend this option.
+If you’re looking for a birdhouse to build with your children, we recommend this design.

 3. Simple DIY Birdhouse

-Because these birdhouses are so simple, it is easy to build more than one of them.
-If you decide to go this route, we recommend placing them decently far away from each other.
-Birds can be a bit territorial when it comes to their nesting area, so you should place them as far apart as possible.
+Because the birdhouses are so simple to construct, building more than one of them is easy.
+If you decide to go that route, we recommend placing them far away from each other.
+Birds can be a bit territorial regarding their nesting area, so you should place them as far apart as possible.
 Otherwise, only one of the houses will likely end up getting used.

 4. Cottage-Style DIY Birdhouse

-This little birdhouse is still relatively simple, but it has a bit more style than most we’ve seen thus far.
-It is best for those that have a bit of woodworking skills, though it still may be an appropriate option for children as long as they have the help of an adult.
+This little birdhouse is still relatively simple but has a bit more style than most we’ve seen thus far.
+It is best for those who have woodworking skills, but it still may be an appropriate option for children as long as they have the help of an adult.

-If you want a birdhouse that is often seen, this simple yet stylish design is an excellent option for most.
-It does take a bit more time than many other options we’ve already discussed, but it is worth it if you want a bit more style.
+If you want a birdhouse that is often seen, this simple yet stylish design is an excellent option.
+It takes a bit more time than many other birdhouse we’ve already discussed, but it is worth it if you want more style.

 5. DIY Trio of Birdhouses

-Technically, these are three different birdhouses.
-However, they are all made in the same style.
+This plan is for three birdhouses, but they are all made in the same style.
 The main difference between them is that they come in three different sizes.
 The holes are also different styles so that they will attract different birds.
 Some of them are suitable for cardinals.

-We love these birdhouses because they are all the same style, but just different enough to add some character.
+We love these birdhouses because they are all the same style but just different enough to add character.
 If you want to place more than one birdhouse in your yard, use these three plans to create a bit of variety.

-They’re straightforward to build and can even be made out of scrap wood.
-The plans do not call for any particular decoration or painting, but you can do what you want with the houses you build.
+They’re straightforward to build and can be made from scrap wood.
+The plans do not require decorations or painting, but you can make them as colorful as you’d like.
 These houses may be simple enough for the average child to help build, but they will need substantial help with some of the steps.

 6. Barn-Style DIY Birdhouse